DocuSend

 Why Didn’t It Work?

-But I'll tell you why this attempted theft failed and why future attempts against DocuSend will never work: no one else has our ground-breaking technology.
+But I'll tell you why this attempted theft failed and why future attempts against DocuSend will never work: No one else has our ground-breaking technology.
 Using our cloud-based mailroom does not require you to give us your data.
 I won’t go into why it doesn’t, or how we do it, but the result makes it the easiest and most secure web invoice distribution product in the world.

 Want an example of why this is true?